dmil/code4policy/precoursework.md

-# Pre Course Work
+# Pre-Course Work

 DPI-691M: Programming and Data for Policymakers

-Welcome to "Programming and Data for Policymakers".
+Welcome to "Programming and Data for Policymakers."
 I'm Dhrumil Mehta, your course instructor.
 I'm looking forward to meeting and working with everyone in January.
 Since we only have a short time together in class, I have prepared some pre-work that can help us get a running start and get some logistics out of the way.

 ## To Do